fluencelabs/ETHDENVER-BUIDL-2022/README.md

 ### Best Use Of Fluence And Aqua With Other #BUIDLWEEK Sponsors -- 2 x USDC 1,000.00 (1 bounty for in-person, 1 bounties for vritual submissions)

-If you already have a DApp in the making utilizing IPFS or Filecoin or for the [ColoradoJam](https://www.ethdenver.com/coloradojam), submit your work in this category.
+If you already have a DApp in the making utilizing IPFS or Filecoin, submit your work in this category.
 The Bounty distribution of the USDC 2,000.00 is for the

 * Best Use of Fluence, Aqua and IPFS/Filecoin -- USD 1,000.00